 Spaghetti with mussels alla Tarantina.

 Many people prefer to eat seafood in restaurants, rather than cook it at home.
 However, many seafood dishes, especially seafood pasta recipes, are really not difficult to make and don’t leave your house smelling of fish!
 This spaghetti with mussels alla Tarantina is one such dish.
-It’s unbelievably tasty, easy to prepare and will definitely impress your guests! (go straight to the recipe)
+It’s unbelievably tasty, easy to prepare and will definitely impress your guests!

 As you can imagine, mussels are an important ingredient in Apulian seafood cuisine and there are some wonderful recipes for mussels from there.
 Sadly, I couldn’t find Tarantine mussels, the ones we used were very good however and combined with the Apulian way of preparing them, made for a fabulous plate of pasta, that looked and tasted as good, or even better, as similar dishes I’ve had in restaurants.

 We used spaghetti all chitarra (also popular in Puglia) for this dish but you can also use normal spaghetti or linguine.
 You can use fresh tomatoes or a good quality tomato passata and fresh or dried peperoncino.

 There are some different versions of this recipe, for example without any mussels in their shells, or without wine.
 But, I loved having those mussel shells on my plate.
 And of course if you eat this sauce without pasta, you definitely need to keep most the mussels in their shells, otherwise you’ll have no reason to lick your fingers!